 Companies want more data-driven insights to improve customer experiences.
 While Shopify stores generate lots of valuable data, it often sits in silos.
 Integrating Shopify data into Snowflake eliminates those silos for deeper analysis.

 This blog post explores two straightforward methods for moving Shopify data to Snowflake: using automated pipelines and custom code.
-We’ll look at the steps involved in each approach, along with some limitations to consider.
+You’ll look at the steps involved in each approach, along with some limitations to consider.

-Method 1: Moving Data from Shopify to Snowflake using Hevo Data
+Method 1: Using Hevo Data

 Load data from Shopify to Snowflake